vincentwoo/blog/articles/2012-08-15-the-api-for-googles-most-valuable-resource-sucks.md

 That's fine -- we're pretty decent engineers and can call the Contacts API on our own.
 We register our application with the [API Console][6] and start reading about OAuth.
 Google provides a [few authorization schemes][7].
-We probably want the one titled ["Client-side Applications"][8], which saves us the complexity of an application server having to be aware of any sensitive information.
+We probably want the one titled "[Client-side Applications][8]", which saves us the complexity of an application server having to be aware of any sensitive information.

 ### API woes